Lupercal0/Data-science-project/README.md

 there are 3 folders
-    The file in summarise folder here is mainly about the summarise of work, which include several part:
+    &nbspThe file in summarise folder here is mainly about the summarise of work, which include several part:
         Forecast part include two method:ARIMA and LSTM
             LSTM method is in the LSTM.ipynb file
             ARIMA method is in the forecast.r file